| Gray gothic buildingssurround serious students

 -Michael O’Donnell (University of Chicago professor of Computer Science)

-You see, at UC,
+You see, at UC,the essential character,

 not ephemera.